-As Cape Coral injury lawyers, we are concerned by new statistics that show motorcycle deaths are on the rise.
+As Florida injury lawyers, we are concerned by new statistics that show motorcycle deaths are on the rise.
 The number of fatalities linked to motorcycle accidents grew nine percent last year, according to new data from the Governors Highway Safety Administration.

 Overall, 5,000 Americans were killed in motorcycle crashes in 2012.
 The figure is more than triple the number of deaths recorded in 1997 and represents the 14th time out of the last 15 years that fatalities have spiked.
 While Florida is lucky to be one of the few states to see a decrease in motorcycle deaths based on initial projections, the countrywide trend is still alarming.
 As the GHSA highlights, motorcyclists remain one of the few roadway user groups where no progress can be shown over the last decade.